rune/rune/docs/blog/2024-07-16-why-indie-game-dev-marketing-is-hard.md

 Back when the App Store was new there was a gold rush, an opportunity for indie game developers to be visible.
 Same with Steam and Google Play.
 There are moments in time in every game distribution platform where there’s room to shine - the only problem is often the player bases aren’t huge at that time.
 Of course the App Store, Steam and Google Play had huge potential player bases and space to fill.

-What we all need to look out for (and what attracted me to Dusk) is a place that:
+What we all need to look out for (and what attracted me to Rune) is a place that:

 * Has space to be seen
 * Has enough players to make it worth the time investment